non-fiction

 Kali Herbst Minino is a freelance journalist based in Seattle who works primarily for Seattle Gay News.
 They use a restaurant job to help fund their freelance journalism habit and love reading about labor movements, feminism, and media studies.

 Gabe Tejada is a writer and reader based in Naarm/Melbourne whose work has been published in Archer Magazine and Kill Your Darlings, among others.
-Her greatest achievement thus far is her 800-day Duolingo streak.
+His greatest achievement thus far is his 800-day Duolingo streak.

 Review of The Women of NOW: How Feminists Built an Organization that Transformed America by Katherine Turk